 - Be tax efficient with your purchases – luxury autos make look nice, but their tax treatment is not great, heavier SUVs and trucks – if they work for your business and lifestyle, allow for almost immediate write-off in many instances.

 - If you don’t want to purchase a vehicle for work you can always lease one and it can be written off against your tax as it’s purpose is solely for work, use this website as a useful reference point.
-You may find that some businesses both small and large may use financial advisors to be as tax efficient as possible, visit, 7Wealth online today to see if this is a solution for your business to grow further.
+You may find that some businesses both small and large may use financial advisors to be as tax efficient as possible,.

 - Know the rules if using employees – myself I stay away at all costs here, as CA labor rules are extremely burdensome, but if an absolute need, make sure you know and follow ALL of them – as the penalties and legal risks are significant.*